Preserving Historic Properties in Georgetown

 The store on 6th Street has been in business for more than 100 years and managed by five generations of the Kneisel and Anderson families.
 After being purchased from the family in 1998, the Kneisel House is currently rented by a local family.

 In today’s modern world, the home is still being used in a way that mirrors its purpose in the past while protecting its historic value and integrity.
-Currently, the home is not available for tours.
+The Kneisel House is a private residence and not available for public tours at this time.

 The Centennial Mill: 1929